 - Has our organization been recognized by the trade press or other independent sources as one of the best places to work, or a leader in our industry?

-- Are people contribution to a learning organization?
+- Are people contributing to a learning organization?

 The Road of Continuous Improvement